Our history

 the Governor's Commission on Reduction of Infant Mortality,

-also created that same year, in response to North Carolina's
+created by Executive Order #99 that same year, in response to North Carolina's

 designation as the state with the highest infant mortality